XSY-HYH/CHAP-Chain-Hash-Authentication-Protocol/README.md

 # CHAP Protocol Family Documentation Index

+> **NOTE: This protocol is NOT the legacy Challenge-Handshake Authentication Protocol (CHAP).** This is a completely different protocol named Chain Hash Authentication Protocol.

+---

 ## Project Overview

 The CHAP Protocol Family is a collection of lightweight communication protocols designed for connection state management with built-in chain authentication.
 The core philosophy is derived from the Zigzag Interaction Model (ZIM), where client and server maintain a continuously evolving state through each request-response cycle.